ericeilertson/shortform_report/README.md

 ### `device` fields

+A collection of fields that describe the vendor, device, and firmware version that was audited.

 * `vendor`: The name of the vendor that manufactured the device or firmware being tested.
 * `product`: The name of the device.
 Usually a model name of number.
 * `category`: The type of device that was audited.
 Usually a short string such as: `storage`, `network`, `gpu`, `cpu`, `apu`, or `bmc`.